 - elgg-plugin.php

 - Bootstrap class

 - start.php

 - elgg-services.php

+- activate.php, deactivate.php

 - manifest.xml

-- · composer.json
+- composer.json

 - Tests

 - Related

 elgg-plugin.php

 elgg-plugin.php is a static plugin configuration file.
 It is read by Elgg to configure various services, and must return an array if present.
 It should not be included by plugins and is not guaranteed to run at any particular time.
 Besides magic constants like DIR, its return value should not change.
 The currently supported sections are: